hui3678/Digit_Recognition2/README.md

 ## Generating C-model using X-CUBE-AI
 The X-CUBE-AI core engine is part of the X-CUBE-AI Expansion Package.
 It provides an automatic and advanced NN mapping tool to generate and deploy an optimized and robust C-model implementation of a pre-trained Neural Network for the embedded systems with limited and constrained hardware resources.
-The generated STM32 NN library (both specialized and generic parts) can be directly integrated in an IDE project or makefile-based build system 【】.
+The generated STM32 NN library (both specialized and generic parts) can be directly integrated in an IDE project or makefile-based build system.
+The user manual of X-CUBE-AI can be referred in [this link](https://www.st.com/resource/en/user_manual/dm00570145-getting-started-with-xcubeai-expansion-package-for-artificial-intelligence-ai-stmicroelectronics.pdf).

 Refer to [this tutorial](https://www.digikey.com/en/maker/projects/tinyml-getting-started-with-stm32-x-cube-ai/f94e1c8bfc1e4b6291d0f672d780d2c0), install the X-CUBE-AI, and create the project.
 Then, we generate our C-model with STM32 NN library by importing the pre-trained Keras or TensorFlow Lite model file into the X-CUBE-AI core engine.
 After generating the C-model, we should see 5 files in our working directory.
 Since our network's name is digit_recognition_model, the 5 files generated are digit_recognition_model.h, digit_recognition_model.c, digit_recognition_model_data.h, digit_recognition_model_data.c and digit_recognition_model_config.h.